luigi-palladino/kairos-anomaly/README.md

 Thanks to Francesco Trotti for providing data from Kairos robot.

+Refer to 'slides.pdf' for a full report on activities made in this project.

 ### Brief Description:
 - Deep Learning based algorithm for anomaly detection on mobile robot Kairos.
 - Data collected are timeseries recorded from ROS topic publication of packages.